 This rose is a steady, prolific bloomer, producing lots of fragrant roses, in small clusters, all season long.
 There is excellent repeat on these disease resistant roses.
 They are said to be resistant to Black spot, Mildew, and Rust.

-The foliage is dense right to the ground.
+There is lots of foliage that is dense right to the ground.

 Rosa “Darcey Bussell” is considered “The Best Red” of the English roses.
 The breeder (David Austin) admits that good red roses are harder to breed, and considers it one of the best and healthiest of all the red roses he has bred to date.